GSperanza/RxpsG_3.3TK/README.md

 # RxpsG
-Processing tool for X-ray Photoelectron Spectroscopy Data see folder /Manual-and-tar.gz/  containing RxpsG_2.3-2.tar.gz  or RxpsG_3.2TK.tar.gz.
+Processing tool for X-ray Photoelectron Spectroscopy Data

-The new RxpsG_3.2TK version differs from the previous version because the graphic user interfaces (GUIs) are generated directly using the tclTK commands.
-This has the advantage of avoiding the need of the two libaries 'gWidgets2' and 'gWidgets2tcltk' rendering the software lighter, and faster in generating the GUIs.
+The new RxpsG_3.2 version differs from the previous RxpsG package because the graphic user interfaces (GUIs) are generated directly using the tclTK commands.
+This has the advantage of avoiding the two libaries 'gWidgets2' and 'gWidgets2tcltk' rendering the software lighter, and faster in generating the GUIs.

 RxpsG installation